 Results obtained from test specimens of differing thickness or by using different ignition procedures may not be comparable and no correlation with flammability behaviour under other fire conditions is implied.
 Results obtained in accordance with this standard must not be used to describe or appraise the fire hazard presented by a particular textile material or shape under actual fire conditions, unless used as one element of a fire risk assessment that takes into account all the factors pertinent to the assessment of the fire hazard of a particular application for the textile material.

-The composition of the committee responsible for the formulation of the standard is given in Annex D.
+The composition of the Committee responsible for the formulation of the standard is given in Annex D.

 In reporting the result of a test or analysis made in accordance with this standard, if the final value, observed or calculated, is to be rounded off, it shall be done in accordance with IS 2 : 2022 ‘Rules for rounding off numerical values (second revision)’.